jonross/kugl/README.md

 Explore Kubernetes resources using SQLite.

+Need custom columns and tables?
+Ready in minutes.

 ![](./docs/under-construction.jpg)

-## Rationale
+## In brief

-Filtering and summarizing Kubernetes resources at the command line is a pain.
+Filtering and summarizing Kubernetes resources at the command line is painful.
 Kugel can help.

-Let's say you want to know who is hogging a GPU pool, based on instance type and a team-specific pod label.
+Example: find the top users of a GPU pool, based on instance type and a team-specific pod label.
 With Kugel that could be

 ```shell